Merzasphor/MWSE/docs/source/lua/type/tes3mobileActor.rst

     Direct access to the actor's blind effect attribute.

 `boundSize`_ (`tes3vector3`_)
+    Read-only.
 A vector that shows the size of the bounding box in each direction.

 `cell`_ (`tes3cell`_)
+    Read-only.
 Fetches the cell that the actor is in.

 `cellX`_ (`number`_)
+    Read-only.
 The X grid coordinate of the cell the mobile is in.

 `cellY`_ (`number`_)
+    Read-only.
 The Y grid coordinate of the cell the mobile is in.

 `chameleon`_ (`number`_)
     Direct access to the actor's chameleon effect attribute.

 `collidingReference`_ (`tes3reference`_)
+    Read-only.
 The reference that the mobile has collided with this frame.

 `combatSession`_ (`tes3combatSession`_)
+    Read-only.
 Combat session data.
 This exists while the actor is in combat to provide memory for AI combat decisions.

 `corpseHourstamp`_ (`number`_)
     No description available.

 `currentEnchantedItem`_ (`tes3equipmentStack`_)
+    Read-only.
 The currently equipped enchanted item that the actor will use.

 `currentSpell`_ (`tes3spell`_)
+    Read-only.
 The currently equipped spell that the actor will use.

 `effectAttributes`_ (`table`_)
+    Read-only.
 Access to a table of 24 numbers for the actor's effect attributes.

 `encumbrance`_ (`tes3statistic`_)
+    Read-only.
 Access to the actor's encumbrance statistic.

 `endurance`_ (`tes3statistic`_)
+    Read-only.
 Direct access to the actor's endurance attribute statistic.

 `facing`_ (`number`_)
+    Read-only.
 The facing of the actor, in radians.

 `fatigue`_ (`tes3statistic`_)
+    Read-only.
 Access to the actor's fatigue statistic.

 `fight`_ (`number`_)
     The actor's fight AI value.

 `flags`_ (`number`_)
+    Read-only.
 Access to the root mobile object flags, represented as an integer.
 Should not be accessed directly.

 `flee`_ (`number`_)
     The actor's flee AI value.

 `friendlyActors`_ (`tes3iterator`_)
+    Read-only.
 A collection of other tes3mobileActors that this actor considers friendly.

 `greetDuration`_ (`number`_)
     No description available.

 `greetTimer`_ (`number`_)
+    Read-only.
 No description available.

 `health`_ (`tes3statistic`_)
+    Read-only.
 Access to the actor's health statistic.

 `height`_ (`number`_)
+    Read-only.
 The height of the mobile above the ground.

 `hello`_ (`number`_)
     The actor's hello AI value.